-Gender Distribution - The gender distribution of the older population in Noble County is similar to that of the state of Ohio.
-Of the entire county population age 60+, women comprise 56.1% (compared to 58.1% in the state).
+Gender Distribution - The gender distribution of the older population in Monroe County is similar to that of the state of Ohio.
+Of the entire county population age 60+, women comprise 53.8% (compared to 58.1% in the state).
 As shown in Table 1, women outnumber men at all ages over 60; a disparity that increases with each advancing age group.
 Of particular interest is the gender ratio among the oldest age group.
-Of the population over the age of 84 in Noble County, 71.8% are women.
+Of the population over the age of 84 in Monroe County, 70.3% are women.
 The higher proportion of women among the oldest age group suggests that the population potentially eligible for, and in need of, long-term care services is largely female.

 Growth in the Older Population - As shown in Figure 1, there are only slight differences in the population distribution across age groups in the county compared to the state.
-Although the majority of Ohioans are under the age of 60, the proportion of older adults in Noble County (and Ohio) will grow substantially over the next several decades.
+Although the majority of Ohioans are under the age of 60, the proportion of older adults in Monroe County (and Ohio) will grow substantially over the next several decades.
 This growth in the older population is largely a result of the aging baby boomers.
 Currently ranging from 40 to 59 years of age, this cohort will dramatically impact the age distribution of the older population as they age.
 The influence of the baby boomers on both county and state populations is evident in Figure 1.

-Noble County & Ohio, 2000 9% 8% ■ Noble County 8.3 8.1 □ Ohio 7.4 Percent of Total Population Reflects percent of 6.4 TOTAL population 5.5 4.2 3.9 3.5 3.5 3.4 2% 2.4 1.8 1.6 1.6 1% 0% 40-44 45-49 50-54 55-59 60-64 65-69 70-74 75-79 80-84 85 +Age Group
+Monroe County & Ohio, 2000 9% 8% ■ Monroe County □ Ohio 7.6 7.4 Percent of Total Population Reflects percent of TOTAL population 6.4 6.3 5.8 4.9 3.5 3.3 2.9 2% 1.6 1% 0% 40-44 75-79 80-84 45-49 50-54 55-59 60-64 65-69 70-74 85+ Age Group

 Figure 1

 Population Distribution by Age Group (40-85+)

-Noble County & Ohio, 2000
+Monroe County & Ohio, 2000